-Not just for the crawlability of your website, but also for alerting Google that your site has a new content.
+Not just for the crawlability of your website, but also for alerting Google that your site has new content.
 As such, a sitemap increases the likelihood of having targeted sitelinks.
 Better submit your sitemap to Google Webmaster Tools to further facilitate crawling.

 Publish unique and valuable content

 Web sites must publish content on a consistent basis.
-Rand Fishkin of MOZ, however, noted that it takes more than publishing unique contents.
+Rand Fishkin of MOZ, however, noted that it takes more than publishing unique content.
 Instead, the content must provide unique value to the users.
 So, write and publish information-rich contents that your users will find useful and relevant.
 Make sure that your navigational pages (About Us, Contact Us, etc.) contain solid contents otherwise Google spiders will only dismiss them and may not regard them as a relevant sitelink.

 Aim for the #1 position